DiddiLeija/DiddiLeija.github.io/kofi.md

 Each donation will receive a shoutout at [my diary](diary) and my Ko-fi page.
 I really appreciate any kind of support, so I won't forget this.

+### Member-only content

+Indeed, my supporters will unlock special Ko-fi posts and images, and even WIP stuff, if available!

 ### Discord rewards!